nashcalc/prototype/README.md

   **Ben:**

-    Solve nasheq needs to work for arrays of dimensions 2+/2+
+    Numpy manipulation methods do not work for arrays of dimensions 2+/2+ as they become too nested (find a universal way to round and get absolute values)

     Get example data from the forms and leave commented above the function for testing